aniruthmp/1password-demo/docs/PLANNING_SUMMARY.md

 - ✅ **Testing checkpoints** after each phase
 - ✅ **Demo scenarios** fully specified

-**Status: 🏗️ PHASE 1 COMPLETE - FOUNDATION READY**
+**Status: 🏗️ PHASE 3 COMPLETE - A2A SERVER OPERATIONAL**

-**Good luck with Phase 2!
-The core credential management engine is operational and ready for protocol implementation.**
+**Good luck with Phase 4!
+Both MCP and A2A protocols are fully functional and ready for ACP implementation.**

 ---